• Skip to primary navigation

 Can I freeze it?

 Yes, you can, but the real question is should you?
 And to that, I would not advise it.
-Many pasta dishes like this Baked Ziti can be frozen and reheated without any issues.

-I’ve seen recipes that say you can freeze it all together in a freezer bag and thaw it overnight in the fridge, but I’m not recommending it.
-In my experience, frozen pasta just isn’t the same as freshly made (like anything else really).
-Noodles tend to get squishy or mushy, and it’s not the al dente that I prefer in pasta dishes.
+In my experience, frozen pasta just isn’t the same as freshly made (like anything else, really).
+Noodles tend to get squishy or mushy, and it’s not the al dente that I like in pasta dishes.

 My suggestion would be to freeze the pesto by itself, and when you’re ready to serve, just cook the pasta, combine the ingredients and enjoy.